Author Guidelines

 9. Article text should use the following font styles: Times New Roman font, 14 pt for the title, 12 pt for the author's name, 10 pt for the author's institution and email, 11 pt for the abstract and keywords, 12 pt for the body of the article, and 10 pt for table/picture/graph captions.

-10. Non-Indonesian words should be written in italics.
+10. Non-English words should be written in italics.

 11. Each paragraph should start 12.5 mm from the left margin, with no space between paragraphs.